nblei/DL_AlgoX/README.md

 space, where `N` is the size of the universe set, and `M` is the number of subsets considered.
 The exact cover problem is NP-Complete and takes time exponential in the number of subsets.

-This implementation is single-threaded (if you know of any multi-threaded implementations of algorithm-X, let me, I'd love to see them).
+This implementation is single-threaded (if you know of any multi-threaded implementations of algorithm-X, let me know, I'd love to see them).

 ## Structure